johnofmars/mm-github-pages-starter/_pages/get_started.md

 ## The Intro

 How often do you chuckle with delight while playing Destiny 2?
-It's a game, after all?
-Are you sick of the meta?
+It's a game, after all!
+Are you [sick of the meta](/assets/images/off-meta.jpg)?
 Are you ready to find a truly lethal gun, that inspires joy? _Are you ready to become a real Guardian?_

 [Then Don't Be Afraid to Dream Bigger, Darling & pick up Fighting Lion!](https://i.imgur.com/pGtgsXX.gifv)